What is a concussion?

 - Studies have shown that having one concussion increases your risk for sustaining another.
 Multiple concussions may prolong the recovery of your most recent head injury or lead to more chronic problems.
 Please discuss all previous head injuries with your physician.

-Appointments for concussion baseline testing and follow-up care with Dr. David Lessman and Dr. Ty Jones are available at our Renton, Tukwila, and Maple Valley clinics.
+Appointments for concussion baseline testing and follow-up care with Dr. David Lessman and Dr. Ty Jones are available at our Renton, Tukwila, Auburn, and Covington clinics.
 We offer concussion testing for Seattle and the greater area.
 Call (425) 656-5060 to schedule an appointment.